python/cpython/Doc/library/functools.rst

 .. class:: partialmethod(func, *args, **keywords)

-   Return a new :class:`partialmethod` descriptor which behaves like :class:`partial` except that it is designed to be used as a method definition rather than being directly callable.
+   Return a new "partial method application".

+   A partial method application behaves like the "partial function application" returned by :class:`partial` except that it is designed to be used as a method definition rather than being directly callable.

-   *func* must be a :term:`descriptor` or a callable (objects which are both, like normal functions, are handled as descriptors).
+   *func* must be a :term:`descriptor` or a callable.
+Objects that are both descriptors and callable---like normal functions---are handled as descriptors.

-   When *func* is a descriptor (such as a normal Python function, :func:`classmethod`, :func:`staticmethod`, :func:`abstractmethod` or another instance of :class:`partialmethod`), calls to ``__get__`` are delegated to the underlying descriptor, and an appropriate :class:`partial` object returned as the result.
+   When *func* is a descriptor (such as a normal Python function, :func:`classmethod`, :func:`staticmethod`, :func:`abstractmethod` or another instance of :class:`partialmethod`), calls to ``__get__`` are delegated to the underlying descriptor, and an appropriate :class:`partial` object is returned.

    When *func* is a non-descriptor callable, an appropriate bound method is created dynamically.
-This behaves like a normal Python function when used as a method: the *self* argument will be inserted as the first positional argument, even before the *args* and *keywords* supplied to the :class:`partialmethod` constructor.
+This behaves like a normal Python function when used as a method: the *self* argument will be inserted as the first positional argument---even before the *args* and *keywords* supplied to the :class:`partialmethod` constructor.

    Example::